-Apparently, this drink was created by a young owner of a ski lodge.
+Apparently, this drink was created in Italy by a young owner of a ski lodge.
 One day, four skiers staggered in from a blizzard.
 Cold and tired, they wanted something warm and rich to heat them up.
 The owner of the lodge mixed together milk, whisky and zabaglione (which is a bit like a boozy custard as far as I can tell).

 One of the skiers tasted the concoction and exclaimed, “Accidenti! È una bomba!”, which means “Damn!
 It’s a bomb!”
 And the name of the drink was born!